ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**1.6.3**

+- Fixed Artifact of Safekeeping trying and failing to work in teleporterless stages (incl.
+Bazaar, final boss fights).
+- Fixed an edge-case NRE in Percussive Maintenance.

 **1.6.2**

 - Cardboard Box is now synced properly in multiplayer.